FrontJunkMonkey/Core-V4/README.md

 Feel free to use it, fork it, and adapt it for your needs.

-If you find it helpful, a mention of the original author (Steve Allday) is appreciated but not required.
+If you find it helpful, a mention of the original author is appreciated but not required.

 No warranties or conditions are provided.
 Use at your own discretion.